Part of the Cositutti Group

 In General

-Tavala calda - (hot table) it is a unique style of dining typical of Milan that is the Italian equivalent of a casual, neighborhood cafeteria-style diner.
-Instead of highly-processed fast food, fresh hot and cold dishes are displayed through a large glass and metal counter where you can choose from a wide variety of healthy, traditional comfort food that feels like your Nonna cooked it just for you.
+Tavala calda - (hot table).
+A unique style of dining typical of Milan that is the Italian equivalent of a cafeteria (a quick-service eatery serving pre-made, hot, traditional Italian meals).
+Fresh hot and cold dishes are displayed through a large glass and metal counter where you can choose from a wide variety of traditional Italian comfort food that feels like your Nonna cooked it just for you.
 Courses and side dishes are available and you can select what you like.
-Look for these hot-counter cafeterias for authentic, inexpensive home-style cooking.
+Look for these cafeterias throughout the city for authentic, inexpensive home-style cooking.
 You can find them all over Milan.
 You only need to walk a few blocks into the neighborhoods off the main piazze and tourist sites to spot these local eateries.
 You can find tavala calda in other areas of Italy as well.

 Pizza al taglio ("pizza by the cut").
-Pizza baked in large, rectangular pans that displayed on long glass bakery counters where you can choose a slice and weight cut to size.
-Artisan Italian street food meaning it is designed to be quick, convenient, and eaten on the go.
+Pizza baked in large, rectangular pans that are displayed on long glass bakery counters where you can choose the a cut slice and weight.
+Designed to be quick, convenient, and eaten on the go.
 While it was born in Rome, pizza al taglio has become a staple of daily life all over Italy.

 Lombardia